helloyifan/SENotes/446MTReview.md

 * Be able to compare strength / weaknesses of architectures / find differences
 	* Event based vs Publish Subscribe
 		* Simliarties vs differences

+* Learning objective to evaualte
+ * Can you think about NFPS of system
+ * Can you compare two Architecture
+ * Can you state pros/cons for choosign arch style